 The Palladium Ballroom (1946-1966) in Midtown, Manhattan launched the Mambo Craze of 1948 that popularized social dancing to Latin music across the United States throughout the 1950s.
-The Palladium “Big Three” dance bands were Tito Puente, Machito and his Afro-Cubans, and Tito Rodriguez.
+The Palladium “Big Three” dance bands were Tito Puente, Machito and his Afro-Cubans, and bolero specialist Tito Rodriguez.

 Palladium style dancing is wild.
 Dancers brag about Palladium style, but people don’t really dance like that any more.
 You don’t even see people dancing like that in the Caribbean.
-American mambo was a New York thing of that time.
+American Mambo was a New York thing of that time.

 One of the big takeaways of the Palladium was that it was the first club in the United States where all people could mingle freely regardless of race, religion or social class.
 All that mattered was how well you could dance.

 In 1992, Puente did a cameo in “The Mambo Kings” movie with Armand Assante and Antonio Banderas.
 The film was loosely based on the Palladium Ballroom.